-When should we check understanding?
+When should we check understanding in the TEFL classroom?

 We should check that learners understand:

 - when we are introducing or revising new language (grammar or lexical items and functional expressions)

 - when, during an activity, we realise that our learners haven’t understood something.
 This could be, for example, a word in a reading text

 - when we are giving instructions for an activity